E-3 Visa Faculty Position Jobs

 How do I find Faculty Position jobs that offer E-3 visa sponsorship?

 Use Migrate Mate to search Faculty Position openings filtered specifically for E-3 visa sponsorship.
-Most university job boards don't label postings by visa type, so a targeted search saves you from applying to institutions that only sponsor H-1B or won't sponsor international candidates at all.
+Most university job boards don't label postings by visa type, so a targeted search saves you from applying to institutions that only sponsor H-1B visa or won't sponsor international candidates at all.

 How much does it cost to get an E-3 visa?